How to Choose the Right Resistor for Your First Arduino Project

 R = (Vsource – Vforward) / Idesired

 Where R is resistance in ohms, Vsource is the Arduino pin voltage, Vforward is the LED’s forward voltage, and Idesired is the current you want (in amps).
 Plug the numbers in, and you’ve got a value you can look up in the resistor color code.
+No need to memorize formulas—just keep this little cheat in mind.

-Common Values for Arduino Beginners
+Common Resistor Values for Beginners

 | LED Color | Forward Voltage | Recommended Current | Suggested Resistor |